teedoc/teedoc.github.io/docs/get_started/en/plugins/others.md

 ```

-The prompt content of different documents can be configured in the corresponding document `config.json` to facilitate multi-language support (internationalization/i18n)
+The prompt content of different documents can be configured in the corresponding document `config.json` to facilitate multi-language support (internationalization/i18n).
+Of course, the plugin supports `Chinese`, `English` and `Japanese` by default, the translation is [here](https://github.com/teedoc/teedoc/tree/main/plugins/teedoc-plugin-search/teedoc_plugin_search/locales), when it is not found by default, `English` will be used.
+Manually setting the following variables will overwrite the translation that comes with the plug-in

 The supported configurations are as follows: